nginxinc/nginx-basics-workshops/lab2/readme.md

 <br/>

 By the end of the lab you will be able to:
-* Describe NGINX web server operations
+* Describe NGINX server operations
 * Have a basic understanding of HTTP Requests and URLs
 * Create NGINX configurations for basic web content
 * Create and edit simple NGINX configs following best practices